I’ve heard you say that newly released albums have only a two-week life span. So how do you increase the lifespan of your album once it’s released?

 “Yeah.
 I’m in the middle here.
 So, yeah, it sucks.
 Either way I lose.
 I know a guy who owns a record store.
 He sells records that are up on digital websites.
 He puts them on a CD to do so.”

 “The artists get nothing.
-Now sure I can sue him, but it’ll cost me more money to pay a lawyer than I would get from that case.
+Now sure I can sue him.
+As it’ll probably cost me more money to pay a lawyer than I would get from that case.
 So what do you do?
 Keep in mind, I’m hardly making any money as it is.
-I’m not crying broke, but I’m just saying an artist doesn’t make a lot of money.”
+I’m not crying broke.
+But I’m just saying an artist doesn’t make a lot of money.”

 You said it’s only going to get worse.
 So what do you do about it?